wyarejali/Divinationkit-For-Divi/readme.txt

 ## Upcoming features and modules
 <strong>Features</strong>
-- Dashboard: you can controll upcoming features and modules
+- Dashboard: you can control upcoming features and modules
-- Collaps submenu on mobile
+- Collapse submenu on mobile
 - Allow upload svg, TTF, OTF and WOFF font files
 - Allow Preloader
 - and many more